My Story of Lingering Liver Pain After a NASH Diagnosis

 View all responsesChronic pain and weight gain

-On Wednesday, October 2nd, I saw my hepatology nurse for my 6-month follow-up.
-I was very nervous about attending this appointment due to the weight gain I had experienced over the last year.
-Due to my degenerative disc disease and arthritis, I am in constant pain, and because of this, I find it hard to exercise.
-I am currently waiting for an epidural for the pain, but the waiting list on the NHS is very long.
+Due to my degenerative disc disease and arthritis, I am in constant pain.
+Because of these conditions, I find it hard to exercise.
+I am currently waiting for an epidural for the pain.
+However, the waiting list on the NHS is very long.

 My results improve, but the pain doesn't

-At my appointment, I underwent a FibroScan, which utilizes ultrasound technology to assess the stiffness of the liver.
-My results improve each time I have the scan, which is terrific news.
-However, I asked my nurse why I was still getting a lot of pain and discomfort in and around my liver, even though it was healing nicely.
-This ongoing discomfort highlights the potential for lingering pain and damage from NASH disease.
+However, I asked my nurse why I was still feeling a lot of liver pain and discomfort, even though the organ was healing nicely.
+This ongoing discomfort highlights the potential for ongoing pain caused by NASH.

 Join the conversation